AP® English Literature Score Calculator 2026

 4. Poetry Analysis Tips

-Poetry is often the hardest essay.
+Poetry is often one of the hardest essay types for students.
 Key strategies:

 • Read the poem at least 3 times before writing